-Guidance for Teachers On Class and School Rules
+Guidance for Teachers 'The Monkfield Way' Values and Class Rules

-- ✓ Teach the school rules.
-(Explain why you need rules and that everyone is working towards behaving well.) - ✓ Create a set of class rules.
-(Explain how you will positively recognise what they are.) - ✓ Display school and class rules in a positive manner in the classroom environment. - ✓ Revisit the school rules as needed with individuals/groups of children/the whole class. - Revisit and review the class rules as needed with individuals/groups of children/the whole class. - ✓ Create lessons, including circle time to reinforce the school/class rules and the positive behaviour policy.
+- Teach 'The Monkfield Way' values.
+(Explain why you need values and that everyone is working towards behaving well.) - ✓ Create a set of class rules.
+(Explain how you will positively recognise what they are.) - Display 'The Monkfield Way' values and class rules in a positive manner in the classroom environment. - Revisit the 'The Monkfield Way' values as needed with individuals/groups of children/the whole class. - Revisit and review the class rules as needed with individuals/groups of children/the whole class. - Create lessons, including circle time to reinforce one of or all of the 'The Monkfield Way' values or one of or all of the class rules.
 This may include discussion, role-play, drawings and written work. - ✓ Reinforce and reward positive behaviour as soon as it is seen.